 Where we contract with suppliers, we have a modern slavery clause in our Standard Terms and Conditions of Supply.
 This includes the incorporation of our new Supplier Code of Conduct as a contractual requirement.
-In FY23, we continued to review other standard Ridley templates relating to supply to ensure suppliers are fully aware of, and accept, their obligations under the Modern Slavery Act 2018 (Cth).

 Grievance and remediation:

 Our Speak Up Policy and Modern Slavery Policy offer an independent disclosure mechanism; with the Speak Up Policy setting out how we will investigate a disclosure.
 Remediation and other actions flow from the investigation process.
 Remedial action is also incorporation in our Supplier Due Diligence processes.